shrechochek/evolution-chess/README.md

   - `revenge` - destroy the figure that ate it
   - `teleport` - teleport to every square without piece on it
   - `explode_n` - destroy everything within radius n, when this piece captured or capture
-  - `detonate_n` - destroy everything within radius n, when this piece capture or captured, expect pawns and kings
+  - `detonate_n` - destroy everything within radius n, when this piece capture or captured, except pawns and kings
   - `explode_all_n` - destroy everything within radius n, when this piece captured or capture
   - `range_capture` - capture without moving
   - `swap_ally` - swap places with same color piece